 Saving for the future...

-The hardest part of saving for many people is finding the motivation and the discipline.
-So to get started, set yourself a small savings goal.
-Whether you want to treat yourself to some new clothes at the end of the month or even a holiday a little further down the line, figure out how much money you need to save and set yourself a deadline.
+Baby steps.
+To get started, set yourself a small savings goal – if it’s reachable, you’re more likely to achieve it and the motivation to keep saving will keep growing.
+So put that yacht and helicopter on hold for the time being and focus on treating yourself to some new clothes at the end of the month or even a holiday a little further down the line.
+Figure out how much money you need to save and set yourself a deadline.
 Each week or month, set aside a certain amount of your income until you’ve got enough saved up.

 This will give you some practice and boost your confidence.
 Keep adding goals to the list.
 You might start saving enough to buy a new pair of shoes, but keep the momentum up and one day you could find yourself having saved enough for a wedding or a house deposit.